Temples in and around Trichy

 Significance: This has been declared as a monument, being maintained by Archeological Survey of India (ASI) and is not a living temple.

 Temple: It is a stunningly beautiful piece of early Chola architecture.
 Very intricately carved sculptures proclaim the rich artistic skills of the period.
 The vimana of the temple is unique with a two tier structure and a smaller central third tier with a square dome and a finial.
 Inscriptions of Parantaka Cholan dating 935 – 950 CE and further more are found on the walls of this temple.

-  Kanchi Maha Periyavar stayed here for 5 years and learnt vedhas.
-There is a manimandapam being built for him
+Kanchi Maha Periyavar stayed here for 5 years and learnt Vedhas.
+There is a manimandapam built for him

 Sri Madura Kaliamman Temple at Thottiam

 Place: Thottiyam is in Musiri-Namakkal route and the temple of Madura Kaliamman is just half a km from Vanapattarai ground.
 This village is called Gowtharasanallur.

 Legend: About 500 years back King Esanakarayar ruled this area.
 Chinnan, a servant who worked in his stable, wants to go to Kali Festival at Madurai.
 He got permission from the King and went to Madurai with his “Parai”, a musical drum and stayed at his brother-in-law’s house.
 Next day he went to Kali temple and began to play “Parai” rhythmically.
 Goddess Kali, admired by the music of Chinnan, followed him back to Thottiyam and seated under the ‘Vanni’ tree.
 Later a temple was constructed by Pujankrayar at this place.

 Temple: The temple is surrounded by lush green fields.
 There is a 3 tier tower, 27 pillar mandapam and a 5 pillar Arthamandapam.
 Many beautiful sculptures are carved inside the temple.